 - Short-term thinking – reactive planning leaves time and money on the table

-Take the time to sit down and scratch out a one-page plan using this framework.
-I just wrote my one line vision statement for 2019.
+I hope this helps you take the time to sit down and scratch out a one-page plan using this framework.

 |“See it in your mind and let it manifest”|